violeta-maldonado/pert/README.md

 - Delete an activity
 - Add the name project and cost per hour
 - Import an Excel with the activities
-- Expost an Excel
+- Export an Excel

  Once the activities have been entered, it will perform the calculation and display a table with the duration of the project in three percentages: 68%, 95% and 97%.
 Also, shows a graph with the duration.

 [<img src="public/pagePert.JPG" width="600"/>](public/pagePert.JPG)
 [<img src="public/pagePert2.JPG" width="600"/>](public/pagePert2.JPG)

-This project was coded using the next.js framework with Typescript.[demo] (https://pert.vercel.app/)
+This project was coded using the next.js framework with Typescript.
+[DEMO](https://pert.vercel.app/)

 ## Clone the project
 ```sh